 What to do if you are stopped by the police

 In Japan, there are many reported incidents of police stopping foreigners and requesting to see their residence cards.
 While it is technically illegal for police officers to stop a foreign person and demand to see proof of residency for absolutely no reason, unfortunately, it does happen occasionally.
-They may have a reason such as “a crime occured recently in this neighborhood.”
+They may have a reason such as “a crime occurred recently in this neighborhood.”
 They may not be able to communicate a reason to you because of language barriers.
 If you are stopped by the police, try to cooperate as calmly as possible.
 If you feel that your rights were infringed upon by a police stop, ask your supervisor to help you make a complaint to the police station.

 What to do if you get arrested